SijfWillem/Bucketlist_Countries/README.md

 ## Usage

-1. Prepare your travel plans in a PDF file with the following format:
+1. Prepare your travel plans in a .md file with the following format:
    ```
-   ### Trip Name
+   ### Trip Name (Trip duration)
    - Country 1
    - Country 2
-   Duration: X days/weeks
    ```

 2. Upload the PDF file through the application interface